 the New Plans.

 chaotic, but a pleasure to dwell in during daytime and in evenings.
-Bars were long-gone, and brothels not seen since the clean-up that the new Communist inspired Governement launched after its establishment in 1949 AD.
+Bars were long-gone, and brothels not seen since the clean-up that the new Communist inspired Government launched after its establishment in 1949 AD.
 Social and Public Health were greatly improved due to great efforts, and venereal disease eradicated.
-Untill the turn of the millenium beggars were virtually unseen on streets.
+Until the turn of the millenium beggars were virtually unseen on streets.
 What endured throughout the communist period were the Theatres, Temples, tea-houses and the seemingly endless blocks of Hutong in between of which Temples, Mosques, fruit stalls and markets and the odd more modern structure.
 Above it all, in the far west, the Unique and Impressive Tower of TianNing Pagoda, the stone Pagoda dated to the 12Th Century Liao Dynasty, Beijing cities' oldest standing structure.
 Last but not least of our landmarks, due to its history, as well as its amazing architecture resembling a wooden-pagoda-cast-in-stone, TianNing Temple's small site is one of the most worthwhile of the entire

 District.
 Closed for decennia (except for 1 visit by www.chinareport.com in 2002)